bnspalding/seq-sel/README.md

 behind this license is to make the code within Gen available not only for study, but also for modification and use in non-commercial settings.

-TODO: relax constraints over time (or provide some other way of ending loops)
-TODO: print dict as wordlist and manually reduce to word set (check overlaps first for missing terms)
+## TODOs
+TODO: Project: constraint relaxing (avoid infinite loops)
+TODO: Project: refine dict list manually and against word lists
+TODO: Project: custom constraints